 Think about where you spend your money and ask yourself why.
 It's because you trust that you're going to get value for that money.
-And that trust comes from a feeling that the person you're giving your money to knows what they're doing.
+And that trust comes from a feeling that the person you're paying understands the deal, the project, and its details, and knows both your company's background and what they're doing.

-That feeling of trust comes from processes, procedures and systems that are in place to deliver that value to you.
-And probably the most important process that you can incorporate into your business is a tried, tested and highly converting proposal template.
+That feeling of trust comes from processes, procedures, and systems that are in place to deliver that value to you.
+And probably the most important process that you can incorporate into your business is a tried, tested, and highly converting sales proposal template.

 I'm just going to say it – the reason you're losing projects to your competitors probably isn't because their work is better than yours.
-They just know how to articulate what they do better than you.
+They just know how to articulate what they do to their prospective customers better than you do.

 But don't worry, you're in the right place.
 I'm going to share a proposal template with you that will take your business to the next level.
-No matter what digital service you offer, you can take this proposal template and tweak it to save yourself a lot of time and money!
+No matter what digital service you offer, you can take this sales proposal template and tweak it to entice prospective clients, get more business, save yourself a lot of time, and come in on – or under – budget!

 The Proposal Template